openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

 * EdX uses MySQL 5.1 relational database system with InnoDb storage engine.
 * All strings are stored as UTF-8.
 * All datetimes are stored as UTC (Coordinated Universal Time).
+* The .sql files in edX data packages are tab separated.

 .. note::
      EdX also uses the Django Python Web framework.
 Tables that are built into